 The time we spend on mobile is 88% on Apps.
 We don’t use our phones as phones today.
 They are our assistants.
 Usage of the internet on computers is also decreasing.
 Tablet usage is highest amongst the older generation, “silver surfers.”

 Mobile Phones Are Now The UK’s Number One Device.

 It’s official.
-We spend more time on our mobiles than any other device.
-The main reason for this has been the surge in 4G.
-See Offcom report.
-We spend at least on average 2 hours 51 minutes a day engaging with mobiles.
+We spend more time on our mobiles than on any other device.
+The main reason for this has been the surge in 4G and now 5G.
+See Ofcom report.

-How does this relate to mobile advertising with Google?
-The Google Display Network (GDN) and its partners provide opportunity to engage with your existing, considering potential customers in app, whilst browsing and on You Tube to name a few.
+How does this relate to mobile advertising with Google and ad networks?
+The Google Display Network (GDN) and its partners provide an opportunity to engage with your existing, considering potential customers in-app, whilst browsing, and on YouTube, to name a few.

 Where are we spending our time?

 Recognising our customer base and how we need to engage with them is critical for mobile advertising in any digital marketing strategy.